marsdrums/ReSTIR-reworking/README.md

 >[!NOTE]
 > As an alternative, we could pick the velocity of the closest fragment (smallest depth value) within the tile.

 When objects move, new fragment may be disoccluded and appear on screen for the first time.
 To account for disoccluded fragments, a weight is assigned to each fragment representing how relieable is each velocity vector.
-Such computation is performed considering the fragment's velocity vectors, and the previous velocity vectors (the method is described here https://www.elopezr.com/temporal-aa-and-the-quest-for-the-holy-trail/).
+Such computation is performed considering the fragment's velocity vectors, and the previous velocity vectors (the method is described in detail here: https://www.elopezr.com/temporal-aa-and-the-quest-for-the-holy-trail/).

 ```glsl
 // Assume we store UV offsets